lvplay2/Stable-Decompile/README.md

 A Project focused in making modding both GOTY and OG possible, adding features and contents from different platforms of the Franchise, and bug fixes.

-Lets be honest, Plants Vs. Zombies has a lot of bugs and the decompile version have more of them.
+Lets be honest, Plants vs. Zombies has a lot of bugs and the decompile version have more of them.
 Old SexyAppFrameWork and Rendering Issues especially Software Rendering.
 I addressed most of these and fixed them on SexyAppFramework while adding QoL features like being able to Resize your window, Maximize Button, and fixing Computers not being allowed to use D3D capabilities.

 # DISCLAIMER